FrancescoRisso/Muse-Book/server/APIs.md

     -   user is logged in
 -   Additional Constraints:
     -   return 404 if `id` is not a valid book
-    -   return 401 if the user is not the owner of the book
+    -   return 401 if the user does not have writing rights for the book

 ### PATCH `musebook/api/book/custom-permissions`